-Have you ever heard of the Choquequirao trek?
+Have you ever heard of the Choquequirao trek in Peru?
 I had not until I spent some time looking through active vacations on the G Adventures website.
 I don’t know how this superb 8 day trek slipped by me.
-I’m familiar with the other three treks that deposit you at Machu Picchu; the Inca Trail, the Salkantay trek and the Lares trek.
+I’m familiar with the other three treks that deposit you at Machu Picchu – the Inca Trail, the Salkantay trek and the Lares trek.
 But the Choquequirao trek is the only one I’d recommend, now that I’ve done it.
 The main reason is the fact it hasn’t been discovered yet.
 Six of the eight days on trek are incredibly quiet, beautiful and peaceful.

 Before reading the blog post check out this video showcasing the highlights of the trek.
 You’ll really get a sense of how rugged the landscape is.

 Background information about the Choquequirao Trek

 The 8 day trek starts in Cachora – almost a five hour drive from Cusco, and ends at the Hidroelectrica train station not far from Aquas Calientes, the gateway town to Machu Picchu.

 On six of the eight days you don’t see many other trekkers – hence the appeal in my books.
 It’s not until you meet up with the Salkantay trekkers on day 7 that you feel like you’re back in civilization.

 The trek is varied.
 It takes you through tropical-like cloud forest through to the high alpine.
 Occasionally temperatures are sizzling hot at midday but the minute the sun goes down the temperature heads south as well.
 Daylight is short – about 12 hours – so you get up in the dark and head to dinner in the dark.